jacksorjacksor/BuildYourOwnDeveloperBlogWithUmbraco15AndAstro/README.md

 ## 5. Import uSync

+Your Umbraco instance should be populated with some sample articles due to uSync's "Import on Startup" functionality - but if this doesn't work...

-From the uSync Dashboard in Settings
+... you can import from the uSync Dashboard in Settings

 [https://localhost:44385/umbraco/section/settings/workspace/usync-root](https://localhost:44385/umbraco/section/settings/workspace/usync-root)